-Next is the steering and suspension.
-Once again, the condition, security and operation of all these parts will be examined with particular attention focused on the forks, handlebars, head bearings, swinging arm and shock absorbers.
+Once again, the condition, security and operation of these parts will be examined, with particular attention focused on the forks, handlebars, head bearings, swinging arm and shock absorbers.

-If you have noticed any difference in the handling of your bike it’d be worth getting any problems ironed out beforehand instead of being potentially being forced off the road due to failing the test.
+If you've noticed any difference in the handling of your bike it could be worth getting any problems ironed out beforehand.

 Linked to this will be taking a look at the condition of the wheels and tyres, including whether the right size/type has been fitted to the bike, and the tread depth.